OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 Not shown in this tutorial: [How to use SSH keys with Digital Ocean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets).

-### Step 3 - Create a Swap File
+### Step 3 - Create a Swap File (Optional)

 Some of the following steps require compilation and so it's nice to have a swap file on the server.
 By default DO droplets to not have swap files, but [adding one isn't difficult](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04).
+Feel free to skip this step.

 I created a 1GB swapfile:

 ```
 sudo fallocate -l 1G /swapfile